suquark/ExoFlow/README.md

 ### AWS Managed Apache Airflow

 Before setting up Airflow, we need to provide requirements.txt for the DAGs, as well as uploading DAGs.
-We provde a script for you:
+We provde a script for you (run them on the shared cluster):

 ```bash
 cd /exoflow/experiments/microbenchmarks/latency/dags